a13xp0p0v/kernel-hardening-checker/README.md

   - [SECURITY_LOCKDOWN_LSM][5] patchset
   - [Direct feedback from the Linux kernel maintainers][23]

-This tool supports checking __Kconfig__ options and __kernel cmdline__ parameters.

 I also created the [__Linux Kernel Defence Map__][4], which is a graphical representation of the relationships between security hardening features and the corresponding vulnerability classes or exploitation techniques.

 __Attention!__ Changing Linux kernel security parameters may also affect system performance and functionality of userspace software.
-So for choosing these parameters consider the threat model of your Linux-based information system and perform thorough testing of its typical workload.
+So for choosing these parameters, consider the threat model of your Linux-based information system and perform thorough testing of its typical workload.